lengoldenstein/tuxtech/README.md

 ```

-tuxtech-configuration.yml
+Global configuration
 ---
 For clarity and scalability, we put infrastructure configuration in a global dictionary.
 These hostnames and credentials represent endpoints ansible will target for API commands.
 Encrypting sensitive credentials with inline ansible vault is strongly recommended.

+TuxTech.com lab _tuxtech-configuration.yml_:

 ```
 ---
 # Main configuration for TuxTech infrastructure